-If you or your child has symptoms and requires a test, please assume at this time that they are very likely to have COVID-19 and it would be prudent to behave as such until testing is completed.
+If you or your child has symptoms of a cold or coughing illness, they are still likely to have COVID-19 as rates are moderate in CT at this time.
+We are still recommending testing for covid if you are having symptoms.
 Please stay home and away from others for fever, cough, congestion, sore throat, runny nose, headaches, body aches, chills, vomiting or diarrhea.
-Not only could any of these symptoms be COVID-19 but even if they are not, infecting others with other illnesses would then require them to miss school/daycare, and to undergo testing as well.
-Our hospital system has been full to capacity even through the summer and is expected to be working beyond capacity through the fall and winter months.
-Any illness mitigation, even if not COVID-19, will help to lessen that burden.
+Not only could any of these symptoms be COVID-19 but even if they are not, infecting others with other illnesses is never appreciated.
+Any illness mitigation, even if not COVID-19, will help to lessen the ongoing illness burden at daycares, schools and the medical system.

 VACCINE UPDATES: